meesalavenugopal/novacare247/README.md

-# Chinamayi Physiotherapy Clinics
+# Novacare 24/7 Physiotherapy

-A full-stack web application for Chinamayi Physiotherapy Clinics with React frontend and Python FastAPI backend.
+A full-stack web application for Novacare 24/7 Physiotherapy Clinics with React frontend and Python FastAPI backend.

 ## Features